Vivian V. Hernandez

 Biography

 Vivian is a History PhD student at UCLA, where she studies modern Latin American women’s and gender history.
-Her research focuses on the introduction of the birth control pill in Mexico during the 1960s and the social and cultural impacts it had on Mexican society.
+Her research focuses on the emergence of the reproductive rights movement in Mexico after the 1970s and the efforts of feminist coalitions which ultimately demonstrated the early makings of a reproductive justice agenda in Mexico.
+She also examines everyday women’s experiences and how they shaped both the reproductive rights movement and politics around family planning in Mexico.

 Publications